tier4/CalibrationTools/sensor/docs/tutorials/intrinsic_camera_calibrator.md

 - Far away boards may produce imprecise detections, so we set a limit to the max limit we accept board detections
 - Boards facing away from the image plane usually result in higher detection errors, so we also set a limit to the angle of the board with respect to the z-axis seen from the camera.
 - In some rare cases, the detectors mistake the order of the corners/centers.
-In order to filter out these cases, we compute the linear error, defined as the average line-point error from edges in the pattern and intermediate points (See figure 9), and set a threshold to it.
+In order to filter out these cases, we compute the linear error, defined as the average line-point error from edges in the pattern and intermediate points (See Figure 9), and set a threshold to it.
 - A good detection should be able to be fitted correctly with a camera intrinsic calibrator.
 For this reason, we also calibrate the camera intrinsics with each detection, to evaluate how good the detection is by observing the reprojection error produced by this calibration.

 #### 2.4.2 Redundant detection rejection